derickr/hhvm-hni-cookbook/compiling.rst

 changed the ``-Og`` to ``-O0 -ggdb3``.
 After compilation, I now have a debug build that works well with ``valgrind`` and ``gdb``.

+Please note, that you have to do this every single time after you have run ``hphpize``.

 Verbose Builds
 --------------